-The Monitor Hills Project is owned 100% by Allegiant, subject to underlying royalties, and consists of 106 unpatented mining claims located approximately 35km east-southeast of Tonopah, Nevada.
+The Monitor Hills Project is owned 100% by ALLEGIANT, subject to underlying royalties, and consists of 106 unpatented mining claims located approximately 35km east-southeast of Tonopah, Nevada.
 ALLEGIANT began drilling at Monitor Hills in January 2019; 10-12 rotary drill holes, totaling up to 2,150 meters are planned.
 Drilling is focused on geochemical gold anomalies determined by surface sampling.

-Columbus performed detailed geologic mapping, completed grid geochemical surveys, and collected over 250 samples of outcrop and float at Monitor Hills.
-Surface sampling identified eight target areas where gold values in outcrop exceed 1 g/t gold.
-In addition, several gold anomalies (values from 20-245 ppb gold) were identified in mostly covered areas that are up to 300 metres long and 100 metres wide.
-Two historic drill holes were located on the extreme southeast corner of the claims but the results are unknown.
-However, the areas of interest identified by Allegiant have never been drilled.
+ALLEGIANT performed detailed geologic mapping, completed grid geochemical surveys, and collected over 250 samples of outcrop and float at Monitor Hills.
+Surface sampling identified eight new target areas where gold values in outcrop exceed 1 g/t gold.
+Several gold anomalies (values from 20-245 ppb gold) were identified in mostly covered areas that are up to 300 metres long and 100 metres wide.

 The target at Monitor Hills is Carlin-type gold mineralization in Cambrian and Ordovician sedimentary rocks.
 Gold occurs in replacement silicification (jasperoid) of carbonate rocks, or along iron-stained fault zones.
 The mineralized faults trend mainly north, but northeast and northwest trending structures are also mineralized.
 A buried Tertiary diorite intrusive body, believed to be shallow under blow sand and sand dunes, occurs just west and southwest of the claim block.
-Exposure is relatively poor over much of the claim block due to irregular areas of blow sand and sand dunes.